You’ve read a few posts and articles from people on the One Meal a Day diet (OMAD) who say they’ve lost weight by eating once a day.

 Eating most of your calories later in the day won’t put the brakes on fat loss, as was once believed .
 Nor does eating little and often speed up your metabolism, increase fat burning, suppress your appetite or help you lose weight more quickly [2, 3, 4].

-However, there are some caveats.
+However, there are some downsides to consider.

-Some people will be so hungry by the evening that they end up eating more overall calories for the day.
+On an OMAD diet, some people will be so hungry by the evening that they end up eating more overall calories for the day.
 Rebound binging on junk food, which can happen when you’re tired and hungry, can easily leave you in a calorie surplus for the day, rather than the deficit required to lose fat.

 Time-Restricted Feeding and Weight Loss